Updated, August 2019.

 Below is the list of these items I offer, one per meal:

 Finely minced veggies (done in a blender); mostly green leave + carrot. ( I serve between a teaspoon and a little less than a table spoon once/ day)

-Hard-boiled eggs with shell, minced (I hard-boil the eggs, and put them in the blender with their shell for needed calcium, and blend them until minced)---1 teaspoon to 1 table spoon, pending of the size of dog.
+Hard-boiled eggs with shell, minced (I hard-boil the eggs, and put them in the food processor with their shell for needed calcium, and blend them until minced)---1 teaspoon to 1 table spoon, pending of the size of dog.

 Beef Back Ribs